How to Earn as a Photographer or Illustrator in 2025

 How to become a microstocker?

-First and foremost, it is essential to realize that money is not paid for free anywhere, including in microstocks.
-Working in microstocks is just like any other job, with the sole difference being that you work for yourself.
-Moreover, you can unleash your creative potential while receiving a decent payment for it.
+First and foremost, it’s important to understand that no one gets paid for free – even in the world of microstocks.
+Working with microstocks is like any other job, with one key difference: you work for yourself.
+Additionally, it offers an excellent opportunity to unleash your creative potential while earning a decent income.

 2. Basic English language skills.